dibyendumajumdar/ravi/README.md

 -----
 * Optional static typing for Lua
 * No new types
+* Type specific bytecodes to improve performance
 * Full backward compatibility with Lua 5.3

 Status
 ------
 The project was kicked off in January 2015.
-I expect it will be a while before there is any code that runs.
-However my intention is start small and grow incrementally.
+My intention is start small and grow incrementally.

-As of now you can declare local variables as int or double.
+As of now (end Jan 2015) you can declare local variables as `int` or `double`.
 This triggers following behaviour:

-* int and double variables are initialized to 0
+* `int` and `double` variables are initialized to 0
-* arithmetic operations trigger type specific bytecode
+* arithmetic operations trigger type specific bytecodes
 * values assigned to these variables are checked - statically unless the values are results from a function call in which case the there is an attempt to convert values at runtime.

 Obviously this is early days so expect bugs.